What is EDIFACT?

 What are the challenges surrounding EDIFACT?

-One of the main setbacks is it’s difficulty to read in a raw format.
-The concatenation of codes and syntax used within the elements, segments and descriptions and the difference in syntax to widely used formats like xml make it hard to read by software and people.
-This unique approach often leads to increased errors within and time consuming remediation when problems occur.
+One of the main issues is that it’s difficult to read in a raw format.
+The concatenation of codes and syntax used within the elements, segments, and descriptions and the difference in syntax to widely used formats like XML make it hard for software and people to read.
+This unique approach often leads to increased errors and time-consuming remediation when problems occur.

 X12

-Although EDIFACT was designed as a global EDI standard, it was never adopted in the USA where they created an alternative called X12.
-ANSI X12 now the predominant EDI standard in the United States.
-It is particularly common in the US healthcare sector where HIPAA regulations apply and are utilised across all sector by over 300,000 businesses worldwide.
+Although EDIFACT was designed as a global EDI standard, it was never adopted in the USA, where they created an alternative called X12.
+ANSI X12 is now the predominant EDI standard in the United States.
+It is particularly common in the US healthcare sector, where HIPAA regulations apply and are utilised across all sectors by over 300,000 businesses worldwide.

 Odette

-Odette is another alternative EDI standard which is predominantly used in the European automotive sector.
-The Odette standard caters for supply chain efficiency with an Odette ID available to identify a large volume of global legal entities within a business such as warehouses, factories and offices.
+Odette is another alternative EDI standard that is predominantly used in the European automotive sector.
+The Odette standard caters for supply chain efficiency with an Odette ID available to identify a large volume of global legal entities within a business, such as warehouses, factories and offices.

 Celtrino Can Help With